armagankaratosun/terraform-vsphere-awesome-modules/modules/virtual-machine/README.md

 # terraform-vsphere-awesome-modules/virtual-machine

-Terraform sub-module for creating Virtual Machine(s) in vSphere/vCenter enviroment.
-An ideal use case may be to create multiple virtual machines and manage their lifecylce via Terraform.
+Terraform sub-module for creating Virtual Machine(s) in vSphere/vCenter environment.
+An ideal use case may be to create multiple virtual machines and manage their life cylce via Terraform.

 ## Usage